TluwaniMS/excel-creation-script/README.md

 * Step 2:

-Run `npm run dev` for a dev server.
+Run `npm run dev` to generate a spreadsheet in the root directory.

 # Dependencies:
 * EXCEL4NODE